PKU-EPIC/RotationNormFlow/README.md

 python eval.py <ckpt_path> --configs <config name> --eval_only [--args] # for unconditional experiments
 ```

-Checkpoint can be obtained in [website](https://drive.google.com/drive/folders/1Fd3SG7x8EmG0ArQgkddJxB8fxMGi_8Yi?usp=sharing).
-We provide checkpoint of synthetic datasets (for unconditional experiments, in `raw` folder), and of modelnet10-SO3.
-Checkpoints of SYMSOL and Pascal3d+ datasets will be released soon.
+⚡ Checkpoint can be obtained in [website](https://drive.google.com/drive/folders/1Fd3SG7x8EmG0ArQgkddJxB8fxMGi_8Yi?usp=sharing).
+We provide checkpoint of synthetic datasets (for unconditional experiments, in `raw` folder), and of modelnet10-SO3, SYMSOL and Pascal3d+ datasets.

 ### UNCONDITION:
 ```bash